There are 3 designations of MSC teachers:

 Teacher in Training

-The first step toward becoming a MSC Teacher is to take a 6-day MSC Teacher Training program (TT).
-After the TT, participants are known as Teacher Trainees.
+The first step toward becoming a Mindful Self-Compassion (MSC) Teacher is to take a 6-day MSC Teacher Training program (TT).
+After the TT, participants are known as Teachers-in-Training.

 Prerequisites for attending a MSC Teacher Training are: